Nice to meet you!

-Over the past four years, I’ve discovered this love for food, cooking, eating, obsessing, shopping for, and pretty much every thing else that goes along with it!
-The past eight months, I have completely given our food a makeover.
-Along with being a teacher, I am a faithful housewife to a wonderful man whom I enjoy cooking dinner for every night.
+My name is Mauranda Comley, wife, mother of three, educator, and lover of being in the kitchen.
+Over the past decade, I’ve discovered this love for food, cooking, eating, obsessing, shopping for, and pretty much everything else that goes along with it!
+Seven years ago, our food has taken a turn for the better.
 Although our meals have always emphasized delicious flavor, we neglected the most important part of the meal, the impact our food had on our bodies.

 After numerous health concerns for both my husband and I, we decided to get educated about our bodies and the food in which we live on.
-Although difficult at first, we adapted to our new lifestyle of the allergen free living which included elimination of gluten, dairy, corn, and soy in a nut shell (speaking of nuts, that was another thing we didn’t eat!)
-After this elimination diet, we have found a happy medium that filters out most of the aforementioned foods, but still allows us to enjoy the occasional tortilla chip or organic cheddar cheese.
+Although difficult at first, we adapted to our new lifestyle of the allergen free living which included elimination of gluten, dairy, corn, and soy in a nutshell (speaking of nuts, that was another thing we didn’t eat!)
+After this elimination diet, we have found a happy medium that filters out most of the aforementioned foods, but still allows us to enjoy food outside of our typical diet in moderation.
+We spent so much time learning about the relationship between body and food.
+Being in the education field, I learned a great deal about nutrition.
+Being curious, we became a science experiment of sorts learning how food affected us.

 In addition to completely changing the way we grocery shopped, I had to get creative in the kitchen.
 The results were what led this blog to come about.